volodymyrhudyma/blog/content/blog/2020-12-10-the-limitations-and-safety-of-localstorage-in-javascript.md

 ## Limitations

-The API is pretty simple and straightforward, so it may seem like you can store anything there without any limits and it's safe.
+The API is pretty simple and straightforward, so it may seem like you can store anything there without any limits and it is safe.

-But that's not entirely true:
+But that is not entirely true:

 * LocalStorage is synchronous